PhilT95/athenlyx/docs/blue/tools-network/zeek.md

 root@machine$ zeek -C -r sample.pcap script.zeek
 ```

-you can add options to the scritp.
+you can add options to the script.

 ```zeek
 event new_connection(c: connection)